 Example: “Twenty-three thousand and ten dollars and 52 cents”

 Alternately: “Twenty-three thousand and ten and 52/100 dollars”

 As the last step, add your signature after you’re sure everything is correct.
 Sign just as you always do on any legal document.
 Most checks have a line to sign on.

 This is an optional component of how to write a check.
 If you wish to add some additional information such as what the payment is for, you can add it here.
 There is usually a little amount of extra space on the bottom left corner.

 Example: “January Rent Payment”

 Below is an example of what the completed check should look like.
 Note, this is not a real check.

 Here are some important general pointers on how to write a check.
 In addition to the six steps above, you’ll also want to carefully consider these points:

-- If you make an error, write “void” on it and start a new one.
+If you make an error, write “void” on the check and start writing a new one.

 Thank you for reading this guide on how to write a check.
-CFI is a global provider of extensive training and career advancement for finance professionals.
-To learn more and expand your career, explore the additional relevant resources below:
+CFI is a global provider of extensive training and career advancement for financial professionals.
+To learn more and advance your career, explore the additional relevant CFI resources below: